Mixed race, queer therapist Peckham, South London

 Sessions

-I work with individuals and with couples or relationships on a weekly basis.
-Sessions are 50 minutes and take place either in person in Peckham or online.
-We’ll meet at the same time every week.
+Sessions are weekly and last 50 minutes.
+They can take place either in person in Peckham or online.
+We’ll meet at the same time each week.

 Individual sessions are £70.
 Sessions for couples or relationships are £110.